MBA vs Organization Leadership

 The truth is, competition is only increasing for jobs in today's market.
 The number of people age 25 and older who have earned their graduate degree is also growing.
 In fact, the U.S. Census Bureau reports the share of professionals with advanced degrees has more than doubled since 2000.

 It's also true that job openings and salary prospects seem to increase along with educational attainment.
-According to the U.S. Bureau of Labor Statistics (BLS), occupations that typically require a master's degree are projected to grow at significantly faster rates than occupations with different educational requirements.
-One report even shows that master's degree-holders make an average of $17,000 more per year than those with just a bachelor's degree.
+According to the U.S. Bureau of Labor Statistics (BLS), occupations that typically require a master's degree are projected to continually grow through 2032.
+One report even shows that master's degree-holders make an average of $15,000 more per year than those with just a bachelor's degree.

 When it comes to master's degree options for ambitious professionals, know that different programs align with varying professional goals.
-We spoke with Dr. Monica Shukla-Belmontes, associate professor of business administration at University of Massachusetts Global, to learn more about the ways MBA and MAOL programs can benefit students like you.
+We spoke with Dr. Monica Shukla-Belmontes, Associate Dean of the School of Business and Professional Studies and Associate Professor of Business Administration at UMass Global, to learn more about the ways MBA and MAOL programs can benefit students like you.
 She says these degrees are equally appropriate for students who are interested in many industries.

 “Both contain rigor and require a depth of understanding of key business theories and how they can be applied to real-world scenarios,” Dr. Shukla-Belmontes explains.
 “Both challenge students to use critical thinking and innovation skills when considering real business and organizational case studies.”